 Habitat for Humanity of Williamson County Texas: Homeowner Survey Findings

 HFHWC’s homeownership program provides an affordable housing option for those who qualify.
-Qualification requirements are outlined in Table 1.
-The program offers potential homeowners the opportunity to purchase a home from HFWHC with a zero-percent interest mortgage that includes the homeowner’s income in calculating monthly payment (including principal, taxes, and property insurance).
-Potential homeowners are only required to pay $1,500 prior to purchasing the home which reduces the barrier of an upfront down payment required in a market loan.
-This payment is used for first-year homeowner insurance costs and closing costs.
+The program offers potential homeowners the opportunity to purchase a home from HFWHC with a zero-percent interest mortgage.
+In addition, potential homeowners must only pay $1,500 prior to purchasing the home.
+This payment goes toward for first-year homeowner insurance costs and closing costs.

 A total of 76 homes have been built in Williamson County as a result of HFHWC’s work in partnership with local volunteers and donors.
-As of June 2019, there are 67 homeowners who own their home through HFHWC’s homeownership program.
+As of June 2019, 67 homeowners own their home through HFHWC’s homeownership program.